Michie740/medical-record-management/README.md

 1. Run `make lint` to use flake8 linter on all .py files
 1. Run `python manage.py runserver` to run locally
-1. Navigate to `127.0.0.1:8000/` on browser for home page **Basic Concept:**\
+1. Navigate to `127.0.0.1:8000/` on browser for home page
+1. To view admin style, create superuser using `python manage.py createsuperuser` and then navigate to `127.0.0.1:8000/admin`

+**Basic Concept:**\
 A medical record management system designed for the hospital setting.
 It will allow doctors to document patient information, provide updates, and keep track of medical/family history.